 NEED’s main curricular offering is a collection of “Energy Infobooks”: hundreds of pages of materials and activities introducing learners to energy.
 Among them are a two-page booklet on climate change for middle school kids and another two-pager for high school kids.
 None of NEED’s 14 pages of lessons on petroleum discuss the fuel’s influence on the climate, or even mention carbon dioxide.
 Among the materials on fossil fuels, climate change only substantively appears in a booklet on coal, which provides a reasonable explanation of the greenhouse effect and notes that burning coal adds carbon dioxide to the atmosphere.
 But from there, its language can only be described as industry-friendly.
 In a section on “cleaner coal” (a concept long promoted by the industry in an effort akin to the merchandising of “safer cigarettes”), it talks up the promise of carbon capture, a much-studied technology that has never met success in practice.
 The nation’s sole carbon capture coal plant was mothballed in 2021.

-In the past, NEED’s discussion of climate change was far worse.
+In the past, NEED’s discussion of climate change was far worse, as the Center for Public Integrity story revealed.
 A lesson for primary and elementary students called “Energy Stories and More,” published in 2014 and available on the site until 2017, said that “some scientists think it’s too soon to tell if the Earth is really warming.
 They think a little warming might be a good thing for the Earth.
 What do you think?”

 I asked NEED’s executive director, Mary Spruill, why such language would exist in modern curricula for children.
 She said they’ve had to handle the subject delicately out of respect to educators worried about teaching the “controversial” subject.
 “Many of our teachers will say, ‘You know what, I might get pushback if I try to teach that.’
 So we do our best to make sure everything is in a format that teachers are going to be able to teach in the classroom with little pushback from anywhere and really make it work for the students.”
 In fact, she said, NEED had just developed a grant-funded curriculum with partners in Rhode Island about heat islands and health impacts of climate change.
 “And even in that project, we were told that some districts are still saying ‘nope’ to teaching curriculum like this.
 Others are saying, ‘Yes, give it to me, let’s do it.’
 So I think that’s why you’ll often find qualifiers.”
 I pointed out that scientists would push back on the idea that one should water down science education to accommodate the politics of some adults.
 “I think it’s a fair point you’re making,” she said, and added she would ask her staff to review the materials’ language.